Dendroarchaeology and dendroclimatology in northern Germany during the third and fourth century CE

 Settlement activity in northern Germany from 100 BCE to 700 CE

 The figure below shows the temporal distribution of dendro-dated oak wood derived from archaeological constructions in the study region – the time period of our Groundcheck study is highlighted by the yellow shading.
-To place the study period into context, over the past three decades a total of 715 wood samples from northern Germany, 57 from water wells and 647 from buildings, covering the period 100 BCE to 700 CE have been found and successfully dated.
-When the temporal characteristics of the felling dates of these samples are shown together, pulses in settlement activity are revealed in the 1st century, at the start of the 2nd and 3rd century, and towards the end of the 7th century.
-In contrast, settlement regression revealed by decreasing trends in sample size can be found in the mid 2nd century BCE, 1st, mid 3rd and 6th century CE, and complete hiatus is seen in the 6th century.
+To place the study period into context, over the past three decades a total of 715 wood samples from northern Germany, 68 from water wells and 647 from buildings, covering the period 100 BCE to 700 CE have been found and successfully dated.
+When the temporal characteristics of the felling dates of these samples are shown together, pulses in settlement activity are revealed in the 1st century, at the start of the 2nd century, throughout the 3rd century, and towards the end of the 7th century (all CE).
+In contrast, decreasing trends in the number of felling or absence of activity can be found in the mid 1st century BCE, mid 3rd and 6th century CE, indicates settlement regression or construction hiatus.
 Besides these distinguishing features is the cluster of samples derived from well constructions that mainly appear between 250 and 420 CE that possibly reflects changes in water acquisition for greater convenience, or a dependence on alternative water sources in response to a drying landscape.

 Above: Temporal distribution of dendrochronologically dated wood remains of prehistoric building constructions and water wells for northern Germany between 100 BCE and 700 CE.
 The main period under investigation in this study is shown by the yellow shading.
 Top, temporal coverage of wood samples from above ground archaeological building remains (brown bars) and below ground water wells (blue bars) ordered by outermost tree-date (i.e., the actual or approximate year the tree was felled).
 Bottom, the number of archaeological samples pooled by decade.
 Right inset, high (red) to low (blue) reconstructed evapotranspiration used in this study as an indicator for plant water status and crop stress.
 Underneath the reconstruction is the decadally binned building activity for comparison.
 Left inset, Atmospheric circulation patterns at 500 hPa geopotential height during years with anomalously high evapotranspiration (1959, 2003, 2010, 2018, 2019) with respect to the climatological reference period, 1981 to 2010.
 H = area of high pressure associated and the blocking system that can create flash-drought conditions over central Europe.
 L = area of low pressure.